Pacific Beach Homes for Sale

 But you want to look anyways.

 You get what you pay for.
 Pacific Beach real estate is some of the most desired in the world.
 So yes, the prices are relatively high compared to the rest of the world.
-But the demand has historically been so high that vacancy rates are extremely low, and market appreciation has historically been positive over time.
+The median sales price for the first half of 2019 was $1,325,000 for houses and $535,000 for condos.
+But the demand has historically been so high that vacancy rates are extremely low and market appreciation has historically been positive.
+For a 5 year example, the median sales price for the first half of 2014 was $934,750 for houses and $439,000 for condos.
 This means that Pacific Beach homes tend to be great investments.
+Read more about the Pacific Beach real estate market here.

-Take a look at Pacific Beach homes for sale by clicking on the Buy button in the menu above.
-You can also use the mortgage calculator (near the bottom of a property page) to estimate what your monthly expenses for a home in Pacific Beach will be.
+If you’re planning on buying a home in Pacific Beach, take a look at current prices by clicking on the Buy button in the menu above and then clicking on a property.
+You can use the mortgage calculator (near the bottom of a property page) to estimate what your monthly expenses for a home in Pacific Beach will be.

 What types of homes are available in Pacific Beach?